This is a selection of people in history, who have played an important role in the creation and growth of democracy.

 Millicent Fawcett (1846 – 1929) Fawcett took a different approach to Pankhurst and distanced herself from more violent methods.
 But, like other Suffragettes, she was committed to extending democratic rights to women.
 Their goal was partially achieved in 1918 and fully realised in 1928.

-Mikhail Gorbachev (1931 – ) Mikhail Gorbachev made an important contribution to democracy by beginning the transition of the one part state, Soviet Union into a democracy.
+Mikhail Gorbachev (1931 – ) Mikhail Gorbachev made an important contribution to democracy by beginning the transition of the one-party state, the Soviet Union into a democracy.
 Gorbachev allowed the Eastern European satellites to leave Communist control and set up democracies, free of Communist influence.

 Democracy by Charles Tilly